joseph-ampfer/AI_Chat_220/README.md

 - Index page formatting and style
 - Pagination and dynamically displaying posts
 - Search bar animation and functionality
+- Optimizing APIs to limit the network strain on users to load public posts

 # Mobile demo
 <div align="center">